 Key Takeaways

 - Prioritize south- or east-facing windows to maximize morning brightness and set a positive mood for the day.
+That’s like getting a good jump on your day before the boss even calls.

 - Align window placement with daily room use, placing task areas near windows for natural cues and restful zones away from glare.
+You don’t want to be squinting at your bills all day.

 - Use glazing and shading to control glare and heat while preserving outside views and mood-boosting light.
+It’s all about having your cake and eating it too.

 - Employ light shelves, mirrors, and reflective surfaces to extend daylight deeper into the room.
+This is like using a well-placed mirror to make your small shop look bigger.

 - Combine daylight with dimmable layers and circadian-aware controls to transition from wakefulness to relaxation.
+Basically, we’re tricking your body into knowing when it’s time to work and when it’s time to hit the hay.

 Optimizing Window Orientation for Morning Brightness